 Without Further Ado, My Top Five

 Ipsos pays out in points for each completed survey.
-They will also give you five points for any survey you don’t qualify for.
 The points are then used to buy gift cards or make donations to charitable organizations.

 I run out of available surveys once every so often, but the drought never lasts more than a day and I have the other companies to fall back on.
 What really makes this my favorite is that i-Say gives you 5 points even if you wash out of the survey and you get a chance to guess the answer to a poll question for reward points that go to a monthly prize drawing.